tomtseng/sublinear-coloring/README.md

 Suppose we're given a 3-colorable graph, and we want to give this graph a vertex coloring.
 In general, we cannot hope to give an optimal coloring unless P = NP.
-Instead we look for approximation algorithms that give a good coloring in polynomial time.
-In 2014, Kawarabayashi and Thorup gave an algorithm that finds an O(n^0.19996) coloring in polynomial time.
-This is the latest in a long sequence of works that give O(n^c) colorings for steadily decreasing values of c.
+Instead we look for approximation algorithms that give good colorings in polynomial time.
+In 2014, Kawarabayashi and Thorup gave an algorithm that finds an O(n^0.19996)-coloring in polynomial time.
+This is the latest in a long sequence of works that give O(n^c)-colorings for steadily decreasing values of c.

 An interesting extension that has no use in either theory or practice is